Beyond Lake

 the parking area head west up the trailhead, and follow the dirt path

 until the terrain changes to granite.
-Follow the marked path
+Follow the marked path from

 this point up to a ridge with views north into the Caples Creek area,